 Take indinavir according to your health care provider's instructions.

-Always take indinavir in combination with other anti-HIV medicines.
+Always take indinavir in combination with other HIV medicines.

-If you take too much indinavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much indinavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-Indinavir can cause serious, life-threatening side effects.
-These include kidney problems, rapid breakdown of red blood cells (hemolytic anemia), and possibly liver problems.
+Indinavir may cause side effects.
+Most side effects from indinavir are manageable, but a few can be serious.
+Serious side effects of indinavir include kidney problems, hemolytic anemia (rapid breakdown of healthy red blood cells), and possibly liver problems.
 (See the WARNING above.)

 Other possible side effects of indinavir include:

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of indinavir.
 To learn more about possible side effects of indinavir, read the drug label or package insert or talk to your health care provider or pharmacist.

 The AIDSinfo fact sheet on HIV Medicines and Side Effects also includes information that may apply to indinavir.